shikhar3295/adam2392.github.io/content/blog/personal/Personal Goals - 2018.md

 I think in order to make it within these groups, I should develop my fundamental computer science skills further by creating in C++ and Python the various data structures and Cracking the Code Interview problem sets.
 I should have a fundamental understanding of backpropagation, optimization, probability, statistics, and machine learning.

 #### 4. Personal [ ]
-I've been really focused on spending time and making time for friends.
-I love doing it honestly and I've slowly realized I'm slightly extroverted for every 10 hours that I spend being introverted.
-This year, I want to focus more on the things that will define me.

 I've picked up photography and I enjoy just posting on Instagram/Facebook, photos that I take, that I like.
 I've stopped dancing, but I've started working out on a consistent basis.

-I want to reach a bench of 225, a deadlift of 275.
+I want to reach a bench of 225, a deadlift of 275 and consistent running of 1-5 miles (by the end of the year).

 #### 5. Personal [ ]
-I want to go out on a few more dates and push myself out there.
-I want to be cooking at least 5 times a week, as opposed to my poor habits in the last 25 years.
+I want to be cooking at least 5 times a week, so that I can maintain a healthy diet.